Getting Started

 manifesthub1.filegear-sg.me

 This API provides fast, indexed access to a large database of Steam manifests.
-Requires an API key configured in Settings.
+Requires an API key entered on the download page.

 GitHub Repositories